umbraco/UmbracoDocs/Umbraco-StarterKit/Getting-Started/index.md

 ## Frontend

 The Frontend is what people see when they visit your website, meaning that this is where all the content you create in the backoffice goes.
-How the frontend looks is completely up to you, and you choose this by creating the look you want in the backoffice, you cannot do any editing on the frontend.
+How the frontend looks is completely up to you, and you choose this by creating the look you want in the backoffice.
+You cannot do any editing on the frontend.
 We will continue to refer to this as the Frontend throughout the rest of the documentation.

 ## "Tour of the backoffice"